demanuel/NewsUP/README.md

 #Requirements:
 * Perl (preferably 5.018 or higher)
-* Perl modules: Config::Tiny, IO::Socket::SSL, String::CRC32, XML::LibXML (all other modules should exist on core.)
+* Perl modules: Config::Tiny, IO::Socket::SSL, String::CRC32, (all other modules should exist on core.)
 * 7Zip
 * par2repair
-* Free disk space (Example: If you're uploading a 300MiB file, you'll need at least 301MiB free space)
+* Free disk space (Example: If you're uploading a 300MiB file, you'll need at least 301MiB free space minimum)

 # Installation
 1. Check if you have all the requirements installed.